dimitarradulov/note-react-app/README.md

 (WARNING: Opens in the same tab)

 ## ✅ Setup
-Tp run this project install it locally using npm:
+To run this project install it locally using npm:
 ```
 $ git clone https://github.com/dimitarradulov/note-react-app.git
 $ cd note-react-app